dejourford/siem_honeypot/README.md

 <hr>

-`Step 9`
+## Step 9) Link Sentinel

-Link Sentinel to the LAW (log analytics workspace) created from the previous step
+In this step, I link Sentinel to the LAW (log analytics workspace) created from the previous step

 <p align="center">